 Roadmap towards the Circular Economy in Slovenia

-The first Slovenian Circular Economy Roadmap, authored by Circular Change and other consortia of partners, was published in May 2018.
-It aims to pave the way towards transitioning from a linear to a circular economy in Slovenia through an inclusive multi-stakeholder process.
+The Slovenian Circular Economy Roadmap was authored by Circular Change and a consortia of partners.
+Its primary objective is to pave the way towards transitioning from a linear to a circular economy in Slovenia through an inclusive multi-stakeholder process.

 The goals of the Roadmap are: